dph01/lift-CRUDBasic/docs/blogpost.md

       }

-Most of this standard is Lift form / snippet processing that's described in detail in Simply Lift and Exploring Lift.
+Most of this standard is Lift form / snippet processing that's described in detail in Simply Lift and Exploring Lift, so I won't give a complete commentary on the code here.
 However, the following points are worth emphasising:

 When user makes the initial GET request on eventcreate.html, when line (1) is executed, eventRV.is is called for the first time on this eventRV instance.
 As we have not yet initialised eventRV elsewhere, eventRV initialises itself calling Event.create, the default function specified when we declared eventRV.

 However, if create is being called on a PUT request, say for example after a form reload after validation has failed, eventRV.is returns the event that was previously set by the SHtml.hidden function at line (2).

 SHtml.hidden inserts a hidden input field into the HTML page and registers an associated